Archaeological looting: Apamea

-Apamea was a Greco-Roman city with a large acropolis in the western region of modern day Syria, located on the bank of the Orontes river.
+Apamea was a Greco-Roman city with a large acropolis in the western region of modern-day Syria, located on the bank of the Orontes river.
 It is an important archaeological site, with several notable remains such as the Great Colonnade and a sizable Roman theater.
 In the chaos created by the Syrian civil war, the site has been looted and damaged extensively, as evidenced by satellite imagery of the area.

 Dura-Europos

-Dura-Europos is an ancient city located in modern day southeast Syria covering about 140 acres of land.
+Dura-Europos is an ancient city located in modern-day southeast Syria covering about 140 acres of land.
 It was built from stone in 256 CE in an early Roman era town.
 In 1920, it was discovered by British soldiers while digging trenches during World War I. Multiple figures, shrines, and sculptures of various cultures and religions (Roman, Sumerian, Palmyrene, Judean, Parthian, and Greek) were found here.
 It also contains sacred architecture, wall paintings, and the oldest depiction of Jesus Christ.
 The site represents a blend of many different cultural traditions.
 It is said that 70 percent of the site has been ruined because of looters.
 Based on images from satellites in 2014, the mud-brick walls have been left cratered.

 Ventarron, Peru

 Ventarron is an archaeological site in the Lambayeque region in Northern Peru.
 It is the location of a temple built roughly around 2000 BCE, making it one of the oldest archaeological sites in South America.
 The site has been looted repeatedly, mostly due to low surveillance and resources to protect the site.
-A study by Lasapornara et al uses satellite imagery to investigate the extension of the looting.
+A study by Lasapornara et al. uses satellite imagery to investigate the extension of the looting.

-Skara Brae, Scotland

-Skara Brae is an archaeological site in Orkney, Northern Scotland.
-It was looted in one weekend and many artifacts were taken, the extent of which is not known.

-Controversial artefacts
+Controversial artifacts

 Elgin Marbles

 The Elgin Marbles, or Parthenon Marbles are a collection of architecture and sculptures originating from the Parthenon in Athens.
 Thomas Bruce of Scotland, the 7th Earl of Elgin removed the Marbles and had them shipped to England.
 Thomas Bruce was the Ottoman Empire's British ambassador.
 Some say that the 7th Earl of Elgin looted the Marbles, but others say that he received permission from the Ottoman authorities.
 The Elgin Marbles were removed from Greece and brought to London.
 The Marbles were bought from the 7th Earl of Elgin by Great Britain and they are now displayed in the British Museum.
 It is a controversial topic as to who the Elgin Marbles belong to.
 The Greek government wants the Marbles back because at the time the Marbles were taken to London, Greece was under the control of the Ottoman Empire.
 The British Museum wants to keep the marbles in London because they claim they are saving the Marbles from damage despite the Acropolis Museum in Athens having been built specifically with the protection of these artifacts in mind.